trougnouf/rawnind_jddc/src/rawnind/libs/README.md

 Training neural networks on full-resolution raw images (typically 24+ megapixels) is computationally infeasible.
 The standard approach extracts random crops during training, effectively augmenting the dataset while fitting within GPU memory constraints.
 But random cropping of aligned image pairs with validity masks introduces subtle complexities.

-Each crop must maintain Bayer pattern alignment—if the top-left corner lands on an odd-numbered row or column, the color filter pattern shifts, and the network sees corrupted data.
+Each crop must maintain bayer pattern alignment—if the top-left corner lands on an odd-numbered row or column, the color filter pattern shifts, and the network sees corrupted data.
 Crops must sample regions with sufficient valid (unmasked) pixels; a crop that is 80% masked provides little training signal.
 The cropping strategy must balance between seeing all regions of the dataset and sampling preferentially from high-quality regions.

 For validation and testing, the cropping strategy changes fundamentally.
 Random crops would make metrics non-reproducible.
 Instead, validation typically uses deterministic crops from specific locations, or processes full images when memory permits.
 This dichotomy means dataset classes must support multiple modes of operation.